tgvashworth/tgvashworth.github.io/_posts/2016-09-03-some-ways-to-think-about-state.md

 }
 ```

-Now we have a pure-function of the original instance method.
+Now we have a pure-function version of the original instance method.

 In fact we can convert almost any method to a reducer by taking the object in question and the input value as arguments, and outputting a new object.